lcilliers/hobbies-modelling4comfort/about.md

 ### How modelling started

-In many respects, my journey to start with modeling is unlike other modelers: I did not start young, did not built up skills by selecting simple kits such as aircraft, cars, and ships to assemble, and did not see myself as being creative of a flair for art.
-It all started with trying to solve a problem that I created for my grandson (buying a model for him that is way beyond his skill level) combined with me being very anxious about what I am going to do in the winter months when I am retired and cannot go out into the garden.
+In many respects, my journey to modelling is unlike other modelers: I did not start young, did not built up skills by selecting simple kits such as aircraft, cars, and ships to assemble, and did not see myself as being creative or have a flare for art.
+It all started with trying to solve a problem I created for my grandson (buying a model for him way beyond his skill level), and with me being very anxious about what I am going to do in the winter months when I am retired and cannot go out into the garden.

 ### What happened

 In the past 5 years I discovered a new me.
 I can have attention to detail; I see color in a completely new perspective; I am creative; I love working with alls sorts of materials; I am improving every time.
-I am looking forward to what the remaining few years have to offer.
+I am looking forward to the remaining few years.

+The [Builds]({{ '/builds/' | relative_url }}) section elaborates and logs the build of some of the projects and I intend to get better at the logging.
-The [Techniques]({{ '/techniques/' | relative_url }}) section documents some of my discoveries, methods and journeys for others to learn from and adapt.
+The [Techniques]({{ '/techniques/' | relative_url }}) section documents some of my discoveries, methods and journeys, show the evolution of skills and highlights elements for others to learn from and adapt.

 ---